 Above: "I Am Stretched on Your Grave," based on the 17th century Irish poem "Táim sínte ar do thuama," beautifully sung by Dominie Hooper from Band of Burns.
 Dominie grew up here in Chagford, dazzling us all with the power of her voice since she was young.

 Below: "Wife of Usher's Well" (Child Ballad #79), performed by Scottish singer/songwriter Karine Polwart.
 In this song, a mother longs for her three dead sons to return to her...but when they do, they come as revenants, still bound to the land of death.
 The ballad is rich in folk traditions about what the newly dead may and may not do, and how the living may safely interact with them.
-Polwart first recorded it for her marvelous collection of ballads Fairiest Floo'er (2007), but this fine version appeared a year later on the expanded edition of This Earthly Spell.
+It's from Polwart's marvelous collection of ballads Fairiest Floo'er (2007).

 Above: "Death and the Lady," performed by folk legends Norma Waterson and Martin Carthy, from the north of England.
 Norma introduces the song, explaining its history and connection to the Black Death.